+You can have car insurance with different types of coverage.
 Having multiple coverages on your car insurance policy can help you against staggering medical bills, ridiculous repair costs, and more.
-With a combination of comprehensive insurance and collision coverage, it can protect you from major types of damages in a car accident.
+A combination of comprehensive insurance and collision coverage can protect you from major types of damages in a car accident.

 Usually, this type of insurance or coverage is available for your regular auto insurance at a relatively low cost.